201d8-team1/Documentation/SOPs/Technology Purchase Requests SOP.md

-## Technology Purchase Requests Standard Operating Procedure (SOP)
+# Technology Purchase Requests Standard Operating Procedure (SOP)

-Version 1.0
+Version 1.1

-## Effective Date:05/17/2023
+# Effective Date:05/17/2023

-### 1. Purpose:
+## 1. Purpose:

    The purpose of this SOP is to provide the guidelines for client software and hardware purchaseing.

-### 2. Responsibilities:
+## 2. Responsibilities:

-   Harvest Haven  is responsible for identifying their future needs regarding software and hardware.
+   A. Client is responsible for identifying their future needs regarding software and hardware.

-   If requested by client MSP will handle research of requests to identify solution options and present to client.
+   B. If requested by client MSP will handle research of requests to identify solution options and present to client.

-   Client is responsible for final product or service selection to be delivered to MSP in writing with Purchase Order.
+   C. Client is responsible for final product or service selection to be delivered to MSP in writing with Purchase Order.

-   MSP is rsponsible for aquisition and deployment of new hardware or software.
+   D. MSP is rsponsible for aquisition and deployment of new hardware or software.

-### 3. Definitions and Abbreviations:
+## 3. Definitions and Abbreviations:

    A. Client: Harvest Haven Grocers.